 18. Gold Coast, Queensland

-We chose to call the Gold Coast our current home for a reason.
+We chose to call the Gold Coast our home for a reason.
 Whilst it’s a region well known for tourism with a tagline famous for fun, it has a great mix of beautiful coastal and hinterland scenery, with some of the best beaches in the country.

-My favourite spots on the coast are Burleigh Heads, Rainbow Bay and Coolangatta.
 Whilst in the hinterland check out Lamington National Park, Springbrook National Park, and Binna Burra National Park!

 Where to stay on the Gold Coast: